 © Carolin72 | Dreamstime.com

-In the world of medicine, fibromyalgia is a relatively new disease: It wasn’t until 1981 that the first controlled study that validated the symptoms of fibromyalgia was published in 1981, and the American Pain Society issued the first treatment guidelines for fibromyalgia in 2005.
+Fibromyalgia is a relatively new disease: It wasn’t until 1981 that the first controlled study to identify symptoms of fibromyalgia was published.
+And it wasn’t until 2005 that the American Pain Society issued the first treatment guidelines for fibromyalgia.

 So exactly what is fibromyalgia?
 It’s “a generalized soft tissue pain syndrome characterized by widespread or diffuse pain and symptoms from three key domains: mood symptoms (including anxiety/depression), sleep disturbances, and stress,” says Lisa Witkin, MD, a pain medicine specialist at Weill Cornell Medicine.
 Fibromyalgia, she adds, is more likely to strike women than men (see “Fibromyalgia and Gender” sidebar below).

-According to Dr. Witkin, there is likely a genetic predisposition to develop fibromyalgia, which is then coupled with a triggering event, including physical and emotional trauma or infection.
-There is a theory that fibromyalgia may be linked to a virus that also may be responsible for chronic fatigue syndrome; however, the specific etiology is still unknown.
+How do we get fibromyalgia?
+There is likely a genetic predisposition in people to develop fibromyalgia, and it’s may be coupled with a triggering event, including physical and emotional trauma or infection, Dr. Witkin says.
+Another theory holds that fibromyalgia may be linked to a virus that could be responsible for chronic fatigue syndrome; however, the specific etiology is still unknown.

-Because the symptoms of fibromyalgia are often vague and are common to many other medical conditions, it often takes months, or even years, to receive a diagnosis.
+Because fibromyalgia symptoms are often vague and are common to many other medical conditions, it often takes months—sometimes even years—to receive a diagnosis.
 In one national survey, one-quarter of the respondents said they suffered fibromyalgia symptoms for at least five years before being diagnosed.

-Early diagnosis is important in fibromyalgia, because patients diagnosed within a year of developing the condition are less likely to experience severe symptoms in the future.
+With fibromyalgia, early detection is important.
+Patients diagnosed within a year of developing the condition are less likely to experience severe symptoms in the future.

-According to Dr. Witkin, first-line treatment involves the use of SNRI medications, according to Dr. Witkin.
+First-line treatment for fibromyalgia involves the use of SNRI medications, according to Dr. Witkin.
 Among them: duloxetine (Cymbalta), milnacipran (Savella), and venlafaxine (Effexor), anticonvulsants such as pregabalin (Lyrica) and gabapentin (Neurontin), and tricyclic antidepressants such as amitriptyline (Elavil).

 Other options include SSRIs such as fluoxetine (Prozac) and sertraline (Zoloft), and the muscle relaxants cyclobenzaprine (Flexeril) and tizanidine (Zanaflex).

-The diagnostic criteria for fibromyalgia issued by the American College of Rheumatology include:
+The diagnostic criteria for fibromyalgia issued by the American College of Rheumatology includes:

 - Pain and symptoms over the past week, based on the total number of painful areas out of 19 parts of the body, plus the level of severity of these symptoms: fatigue, waking unrefreshed, cognitive (memory or thought) problems, and other general physical symptoms.